Application

 If a student's personal appearance or form of dress violates these standards, the student will be allowed to correct the problem.
 Many details and styles of clothing cannot be covered in the dress code; therefore, the administration (including counselors) of TACC reserves the right to make to final determination concerning appropriateness of a student's attire.

-The camp is funded by the National Science Foundation Leadership-Class Computing Facility Award #2323116.
+The camp is funded by the National Science Foundation and the Leadership Class Computing Facility grant.